 Winding its way through the glacially carved landscape of central Tasmania, the Overland Track is one of Australia's most iconic bushwalks.

-Stretching 65 kilometers through Cradle Mountain-Lake St Claire National Park, this 6-day trek begins at Ronny Creek in Cradle Valley and journeys through hidden rainforests, open valleys, across towering waterfalls and even Mount Ossa – Tasmania’s highest mountain peak at 1,617 meters above sea level – before finishing at Narcissus Hut at Lake St Clair.
+Stretching 65 kilometers through Cradle Mountain-Lake St. Claire National Park, this 6-day trek begins at Ronny Creek in Cradle Valley and journeys through hidden rainforests, open valleys, towering waterfalls, and even Mount Ossa - Tasmania's highest mountain peak at 1,617 meters above sea level - before finishing at Narcissus Hut at Lake St Clair.

-If you are a keen bushwalker and want to attempt the journey, here are a few critical pieces of information that you need to know.
+If you are a keen bushwalker and want to attempt the journey, here is some critical information you need to know.

 Getting There and Away

-Tiger Airways, Jetstar, and Virgin Airways have regular flights to both Launceston and Hobart from as little at $60 one-way depending on the season.
+Tiger Airways, Jetstar, and Virgin Airways have regular flights to Launceston and Hobart from as little as $60 one-way, depending on the season.

 If you prefer to arrive on four wheels, you can reach the Apple Isle via Melbourne on the Spirit of Tasmania.